BilkentCompGen/GateKeeper-GPU/README.md

 Input file should be in the format specified above.
 You can specify the number of GPU devices, GateKeeper-GPU supports up to 8 GPUs. *Verbose* mode can be used for debugging purposes.
 For debugging, please enter '1' in *verbose* option, otherwise enter '0'. n_threads denotes the number of threads for IO operations.
 In host_encoded version, encoding is also included in multi-threaded IO operations.

 ## Citation
-Please visit our full paper arXiv preprint of [GateKeeper-GPU](https://arxiv.org/abs/2103.14978) for more design details and analyses.
+Please visit our [paper](https://ieeexplore.ieee.org/document/10436437) and the [arXiv preprint](https://arxiv.org/abs/2103.14978) for more design details and analyses.
 You can cite it as:
->  Z. Bingöl, M. Alser, O. Mutlu, O. Ozturk, and C. Alkan, “Gatekeeper-GPU: Fast and Accurate Pre-alignment Filtering in Short Read Mapping,” *arXiv preprint arXiv:2103.14978*, 2021.
+>  Z. Bingöl, M. Alser, O. Mutlu, O. Ozturk, and C. Alkan, “GateKeeper-GPU: Fast and Accurate Pre-alignment Filtering in Short Read Mapping,” IEEE Transactions on Computers, 2024.
+>